bendrissou/gmutator-replication-stage-1/README.md

 Issues found: 0
 ```

+The report is partitioned into 9 parts.
+This is because inputs are grouped into 9 sets, where each set is evaluated independently.

 #### Differential testing between the SUT and the parser generated from the original grammar

 This shows number of inputs accepted by the original grammar, and number of inputs accepted by SUT `cJSON`: